strang3nt/LCSFE/README.md

-# sem-sfe (Symbolic Exists-Moves for Systems of Fixpoint Equations)
+# LCSFE (Local Checking for Systems of Fixpoint Equations)

 This tool implements a local algorithm for verifying solutions of systems of fixpoint equations, and it is based on the following articles: